Tymut/djangoStudyBud/README.md

 ### It's my first Django Project which is based on Dennis Ivy Django tutorial.
 This helps me to understand how Django works and how to create Backend oriented web applications

+### I added a few of my own features such as: Custom topic managing, custom MEDIA_ROOT paths, my own feed and activity components based on previous models and many more !

-### Don't take this as my own serious project ;D
+### Don't take this as my **own** serious project.
+It's more like playground where I learned Django ;D

-### TODO: Dodaj autora do participants w feed_component / Pozbyć się niepotrzebnych plików / Usunąć dane z bazy
+~ Damian P - 04.11.2023